The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

 Note that, to have $\Pi^{pq}=p^{pq}$, as in the case of the Dirac and ADM Hamiltonians, we again must impose the condition $g^{0k}=0.$

-Only if equations (\ref{eqn453}-\ref{eqn455}) are taken together with the relations for the generalized coordinates (\ref{eqn407}-\ref{eqn408n}), are the transformations canonical.
+Only if equations (\ref{eqn453})-(\ref{eqn455}) are taken together with the relations for the generalized coordinates (\ref{eqn407})-(\ref{eqn408n}), are the transformations canonical.
 It is not difficult to check that the canonical properties of PBs are preserved, and as an example, the PB that we considered in (\ref{eqn445}) gives

 as it should for variables that are connected by canonical transformations.
-For \textit{non-singular} Lagrangians and their corresponding Hamiltonians, the ADM change of variables accompanied by the change of momenta (\ref{eqn450}-\ref{eqn452}) would be sufficient to obtain the new set of canonical variables.
+For \textit{non-singular} Lagrangians and their corresponding Hamiltonians, the ADM change of variables accompanied by the change of momenta (\ref{eqn450})-(\ref{eqn452}) would be sufficient to obtain the new set of canonical variables.
 If GR were a non-singular theory, these transformations would guarantee equivalence between the two formulations; but for the constrained Hamiltonian this is not the case.
-If the canonical transformation of (\ref{eqn409}), (\ref{eqn450}-\ref{eqn452}) are performed in the Dirac Hamiltonian, we will not obtain the ADM Hamiltonian, and we will not obtain a consistent result.
+If the canonical transformation of (\ref{eqn409}), (\ref{eqn450})-(\ref{eqn452}) are performed in the Dirac Hamiltonian, we will not obtain the ADM Hamiltonian, and we will not obtain a consistent result.
 In particular, for a description of a constrained system, the total Hamiltonian, $H_{T}$, is important as it includes all the primary constraints.
 In the Dirac formulation, these are (\ref{eqn06.5}):

-\qquad\ Substitution of (\ref{eqn409}), (\ref{eqn450}-\ref{eqn452}) into this equation gives
+\qquad\ Substitution of (\ref{eqn409}), (\ref{eqn450})-(\ref{eqn452}) into this equation gives

 which is nonsensical.
 The first two terms are equivalent to (\ref{eqn06.5a}) but an extra term appears, which is zero only if $N^{k}=0$.
-The space-space velocities have already been eliminated in favour of their corresponding momenta but now they reappear and it is not clear what to do with them at this stage.
+In the course of the Hamiltonian procedure the space-space velocities have already been eliminated in favour of their corresponding momenta but now they reappear and it is not clear what to do with them at this stage.
 If we treat them on the same footing as the rest of the terms with time derivatives, we must specify their coefficients as primary constraints, which would then give a total of ten primary constraints.
-The same change of variables in the canonical part of the Hamiltonian will give contributions that are quadratic in all momenta.
+The same change of variables in the canonical part of the Hamiltonian will produce contributions that are quadratic in all momenta.
 Without further analysis we see that this will probably lead to some contradictions, as it is clear that the constraint structure of the Hamiltonian is changed and one would expect second-class constraints, etc.